 Backcourt: The engine of the Houston Rockets is their star guard James Harden.
 Harden is one of the best players in the NBA and his shooting ability combined with an uncanny knack for drawing fouls makes him almost impossible to stop.
 Jodie Meeks will draw the assignment of containing Harden and one of the best ways to do so is to attack him on the other end.
 Harden at best is a below-average defender and Meeks could be in line for a huge day if he attacks him relentlessly.

 Jeremy Lin runs the point for the Rockets, and while his jumper is inconsistent, he is very tough to keep out of the paint where he can either score or dish out to the number of shooters the Rockets possess.
 Kendall Marshall must do everything he can to contain Lin.
 Just as important will be his ability to get the rest of the Lakers involved.
 The Lakers don’t have a lot of people who can create their own shot, so Marshall has his teammates good looks.

 Keys To A Lakers Victory

-Containing Transition: Mike D’Antoni prefers his team to run, but the worst thing the Lakers can do against the Rockets is get into a track meet.
-The Rockets average the third most fast break points in the NBA, and the Lakers quite simply will not be able to keep up.
+Containing Transition: Mike D’Antoni prefers his team to run, but the worst thing the Lakers can do against the Rockets is getting into a track meet.
+The Rockets average the third most fast-break points in the NBA, and the Lakers quite simply will not be able to keep up.
 The Lakers must take care of the ball first and foremost, as a lot of turnovers will allow the Rockets to push this game out of reach quickly.
 But they also must run selectively.
-The Lakers must pick and choose when to get out in transition for themselves, and be careful not to get caught up in a back-and-forth game.
+The Lakers must pick and choose when to get out in transition for themselves and be careful not to get caught up in a back-and-forth game.

 Houston Rockets (51-25) at Los Angeles Lakers (25-52)